Confident Driving Starts with the Right Guidance

 • Have no more passengers than seat belts.

-• You will be suspended if you accumulate eight or more demerit points.
+• Be suspended if you accumulate eight or more demerit points.

 • Have a zero alcohol and/or drug level when driving.

-• You cannot serve as a supervising driver to a learner
+• Not serve as a supervising driver to a learner.

 To exit the GDL program you must: